 Major cities are great wealth creators, but there seems little political appetite to do the heavy infrastructure lifting that might connect regions more efficiently with cities.
 The point would be to stimulate growth at both ends, not simply to turn our regions into cheap commuter ‘sleeping suburbs’, as the Russians refer to them.
 We also know that in geospatial terms, the proximity of our regional centres to their capitals presents some attractive candidates for two-way growth, if better-connected.

-At the head of this queue, as John Austen has written about in Pearls[ii], would be a very fast commuter rail link between Newcastle and Sydney.
+At the head of this queue, as John Austen has written, would be a very fast commuter rail link between Newcastle and Sydney.
 This appears prima facie technically practical and suggests powerful agglomeration merits: it would link the half million people of Newcastle to Sydney with a comfortable express commute.
 Assuming service pricing was competitive, highway and motorway congestion would drop correspondingly, land values and tourism in Newcastle would rise and Sydney would benefit economically from a vast injection of productive human beings, without the corresponding liability of having to house them inside its own expensive urban sprawl.
 This is very fertile ground for an economic case.

 In a triumph of status quo, this project commands no priority from anybody anywhere.

 Such projects usually require a step-change in existing regional infrastructure – very large capital sums spent up front – and this is where regional transformation prospects can die.
 Governments are liquidity-constrained.
 Rather than structuring the necessary finance for these projects with patient capital markets and developing funding mixes that would diminish the balance sheet impacts for the Crown, governments save their own dollars and attention for city projects, where to their minds, vast spending is more acceptable and carries more political weight.